MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 ### Conditional access policies

 **Conditional access describes your policy** for an access decision.
 To use conditional access, you need to understand the restrictions that are required for the use case.
-Configure Microsoft Entra ID conditional access by setting up an access policy for that's based on your operational needs.
+Configure Microsoft Entra Conditional Access by setting up an access policy for that's based on your operational needs.

 For more information, see [Conditional access: Users, groups, and workload identities](/azure/active-directory/conditional-access/concept-conditional-access-users-groups).